bbaum11/internship2025_stuff/k8s_salt/readme.md

-# Automating the deployment of a kubernetes cluster with salt
+# Automating the deployment of a Kubernetes cluster with salt
-the purpose of this project is to create a kubernetes cluster that can better allocate resources for and run gitlab runners. it will also serve as a way to consolidate separate containerized services under one platform.
+the purpose of this project is to create a Kubernetes cluster that can better allocate resources for and run Gitlab runners. it will also serve as a way to consolidate separate containerized services under one platform.

 ## Assumptions
 - RHEL 9 machines
-- running on airgapped network
+- running on air gapped network
   - working rpm repo mirror with:
     - podman
     - openscap
 - working gitlab server with the ability to create runners and retrieve the runner tokens
 - salt-master node with connected salt-minions
-  - working certificates on the salt minions that can connect to the gitlab server
+  - working certificates on the salt minions that can connect to the GitLab server

 ## Install
-to deploy the salt state to the kuberntes server and agents, the salt [state directory](salt) needs to be placed on the salt master and set as a file root for the kubernetes state. the server and agent labels should be set to target the desired machines. for example:
+to deploy the salt state to the Kubernetes server and agents, the salt [state directory](salt) needs to be placed on the salt master and set as a file root for the Kubernetes state. the server and agent labels should be set to target the desired machines. for example:
 ```
 k8s:
  '*':